BenDMDev/slate/source/includes/_categories.md

 ## Intro

 Categories are way of organising data for importing and storing on the server.
-Catagories can have either children themselves categories in a similar sense to a typical folder structure i.e a folder can contain a another folder, which itself could contain another folder.
+Catagories can have either be empty, have only layers as children or have children that are themselves categories in a similar sense to a typical folder structure i.e a folder can contain a another folder, which itself could contain another folder.
 Categories can be made public or private, allowing them to be available to all users or just the user that created them.

 ## Get All Categories